 Those referring cases are normally expected to serve as the complainant, and to present relevant evidence in hearings or conferences.

 The vice president of student services or designee will conduct a preliminary review to determine whether the alleged misconduct might result in expulsion or suspension from the college.
 Students subject to suspension or expulsion will be entitled to a hearing before the discipline committee.
 Cases not so referred will be resolved after an informal disciplinary conference with the vice president of student services or designee.

 Students accused of offenses that may result in penalties less than suspension or expulsion, are subject to a disciplinary conference with the vice president of student services or designee.
+Normally, a disciplinary hold will be placed on the respondent’s account, restricting registration activities until the disciplinary conference is held.
 The following procedural protections are provided to respondents in disciplinary conferences:

 The conference procedure is designed to reduce unnecessary proceduralism and contentiousness in disciplinary proceedings.
 A disciplinary conference will normally consist of an informal, non-adversarial meeting between the respondent and the vice president of student services or designee.
 Complainants would not be required to participate, unless questioning was necessary to resolve a dispositive factual issue.
 Documentary evidence and written statements could be relied upon, so long as the respondent was given access to them in advance, and allowed to respond to them at the conference.
 Respondents would also be allowed to call relevant witnesses.